weaveworks-guides/weave-net-legacy/centos-simple/README.md

     }
 ~~~

-Now you can exit from the container.
-Since you finished the command in which the container was running (in this case `/bin/bash`), the container also exits.
+You can now exit from the container and since you finished the command in which the container was running (in this case `/bin/bash`), the container also exits.

 ##Cleaning Up The VMs